 What information must employers supply to employees about the processing of their personal data under the General Data Protection Regulation (GDPR)?

-The General Data Protection Regulation (GDPR) requires employers to provide employees (and other data subjects, such as job applicants) with an information notice, also known as a privacy notice or fair processing notice, setting out specified information about the processing of their personal data.
+The General Data Protection Regulation (2016/679 EU) (GDPR) requires employers to provide employees (and other data subjects, such as job applicants) with an information notice, also known as a privacy notice or fair processing notice, setting out specified information about the processing of their personal data.
 The employer must provide this notice when it collects personal data from the employee or uses the personal data for a new purpose.
 The information that the employer must provide under the GDPR is significantly more detailed than that currently required under the Data Protection Act 1998.

 Under the GDPR, the employer's privacy notice must include: